-The golden Nugget // Kangaroo has a purity of 999,9/1.000 (24 carats) and weighs exactly 31,10 grams (1 troy ounce).
-Thanks to this purity, the Nugget // Kangaroo is a real investment currency and is very easy to trade worldwide.
+The gold Asutralian Kangaroo has a purity of 999,9/1.000 (24 carats) and weighs exactly 31,10 grams (1 troy ounce).
+Thanks to this purity, the Kangaroo is a real investment coin and very easy to trade worldwide.

 Since 1989, you'll find the image of a kangaroo on the back of the coin.
 The design of that image has changed since then.
 At the top is the name of the coin 'Australian Kangaroo'.
 Below you find the year of issue together with the weight and purity content - 1 oz 9999 GOLD - from the coin.

-The golden Nugget // Kangaroo and other gold coins can serve as a purchase of physical gold.
+The Australian Kangaroo and other gold coins are perfectly suitable as a purchase of physical gold.
 Gold coins are not taxed because they are considered monetary gold.
 And while all the gold coins offered by Argentor have been tested for authenticity, they are not delivered with a certificate of authenticity.
 That, unlike gold bars.

-You are more than welcome in our office to sell your golden Nugget // Kangaroo coin(s).
+You are more than welcome in our office to sell your gold Kangaroo coin(s).
 You needn't make an appointment to do so.

 Our buying prices are adapted every minute to the gold actual rate and will be hedged once you present your coin(s) in our office.
 You can always check our live buying prices on this page.